remla2025-team10/operation/docs/continuous-experimentation.md

 - Requests with the `x-user: experiment` header (10% of traffic) are routed to version B (experimental version)
 - The remaining requests (90% of traffic) are routed to version A (base version)

-This setup uses Istio's sticky session feature to ensure that the same user is always routed to the same version, thereby avoiding inconsistent user experiences.

 ### Technical Implementation

 Traffic distribution is implemented through the following Kubernetes/Istio configuration: